tych0/maclight/README.md

 The `maclight` binary is installed suid because the files used to control the lights are only accessable by root.
 However, the source is small, so hopefully (:D) there are no local root vulns.
+Usage looks like:

+    maclight keyboard up
+    maclight screen set=300
+    maclight keyboard down